Why Is My Eye Twitching? Eyelid Myokymia and Blepharospasm

 - Open and close your eyes quickly, and hold them, like your tensing a muscle, then relax.
 Do this 5-10 times.

 - Lightly massage your eye where the spasm is happening in slow circular motions.

 - Blink rapidly for 1 minute

-- Close your eyes halfway shut, and let them completely relax.
+- Close your eyes half shut, and let them completely relax.

 - Close your eyes and move your eyeball around under your eyelid in a circular direction, changing from clockwise to counterclockwise

 Very rarely does eyelid myokymia become chronic, but just like anything else with your body, when it does, it's your body's way of letting you know something else could be wrong.